Helping Your Loved One Manage Schizophrenia

 Many of the ideas in this section may already be part of your loved one's plan of care.
 But even if you're a seasoned caregiver, consider how some of these suggestions might help you manage the challenges you and your loved one face.

 Neuroleptic malignant syndrome (NMS): NMS is a rare and potentially fatal side effect reported with LATUDA and similar medicines.
-Call your healthcare provider right away if you have high fever; stiff muscles; confusion; changes in pulse, heart rate, or blood pressure; sweating; or muscle pain and weakness.
-Treatment should be stopped if you have NMS.
+Call your doctor right away if you have high fever; stiff muscles; confusion; changes in pulse, heart rate, or blood pressure; sweating; or muscle pain and weakness.
+LATUDA should be stopped if you have NMS.

-High blood sugar: High blood sugar and diabetes have been reported with LATUDA.
-If you have diabetes or risk factors for diabetes, such as being overweight or a family history of diabetes, your blood sugar should be tested at the beginning of and throughout treatment with LATUDA.
+High blood sugar: High blood sugar and diabetes have been reported with LATUDA and medicines like it.
+If you have diabetes or risk factors for diabetes, your blood sugar should be tested at the beginning of and throughout treatment with LATUDA.
 Complications of diabetes can be serious and even life threatening.
 Tell your healthcare provider if you have blood sugar problems or signs of diabetes, such as being thirsty all the time, going to the bathroom a lot, or feeling weak or hungry.

 Weight gain: Some patients may gain weight while taking LATUDA.
-Your healthcare provider should check your weight regularly.
-Talk to your healthcare provider about ways to help control your weight, such as eating a healthy, balanced diet and exercising.
+Your doctor should check your weight regularly.

 Additional Important Warnings